orangebread/hcs-task-demo/README.md

 ### Front end app
     1) Build a basic html login page with styles
     2) Start hooking up logic for registration/login and storing token
+    3) Added request interceptors for checking jwt
+    4) Added components to build out the Todo page